Namasteh/cinch-twitter/README.md

 * `!tw <username><+D>` - Gets the latest tweet of the specified user, or the tweet 'D' tweets back, between 1 and 20.
 * `!tw #[id]` - Gets the tweet at the specified ID

+* `!t-search <terms>` - Gets the top three tweets matching your terms.
+Such as:
+'!t-search to:rickahbanks` - Will return the three most recent tweets to the user rickahbanks.
+You can also search for hash tags.

 Shorthand commands are also available:
 * `@[username]<+D>`, `@#[id]`